robinschuere/archive/Architecture/branching/environments.md

 `We always deploy a snapshot of the main branch which becomes obsolete as soon as a new piece of content is added to the main branch.`

-In most teams, this setup presents us with a very volatile environment.
-Cherry picking strategies have to be added to fix certain environments while other pieces of code are not supposed to be pushed to said environment.
-We also have to take into account that features, bugfixes, deprecating code and hotfixes will be done on one branch which will present us directly with all other
+In most teams, this setup presents us with some disadvantages:

+- Cherry picking techniques have to be used to fix certain environments.
+- Features, bugfixes, hotfixes and deprecated code are all the same from a process point of view.
+- In bigger teams, this creates a volatile developer environment.
+(Sometimes hostile envrionments)
+- Teams are depending on the same branch
+- Teams are working on the same branch

 ## Splitting main up in designated branches